-Carrot Bread is a delicious and easy take on carrot cake with walnuts, shredded carrots, cinnamon, and nutmeg that’s perfect for brunch, dessert or gifting!
+Carrot Bread is an easy take on carrot cake with walnuts, carrots, cinnamon, and nutmeg that’s perfect for brunch, dessert or gifting!

 Quick breads are some of the easiest and tastiest breakfasts to make.
 They last a long time at room temperature and they can go from morning treat to hearty dessert with just a few swaps.

 We love making bread year round, from Pumpkin Breads in the fall to Banana Breads in the summer.
-Carrot Bread is one of those recipes you can make every season and never feels out of place.
-We love turning sweet and savory carrots into muffins, cupcakes, and even cookies but the easiest way to enjoy them is with this yummy bread.
+Carrot Bread is one of those recipes you can make every season and it never feels out of place.
+You can turn sweet and savory carrots into muffins, cupcakes, and even cookies but the easiest way to enjoy them is with this yummy bread.

 This Carrot Bread recipe has all the classic flavors of Carrot Cake, minus the rich frosting.
 It’s sure to be one of your new favorite recipes for breakfast, plus you can always add that frosting later.